mayakraft/Workshops/Introduction to Coding- Javascript, Data, and Poetry.md

 > ### DURATION: 15 MINUTES

-### Thought experiment
+### Old Technology

+#### Imagine

-You and your friend are running a printing press. you read the text, they assemble the punches.
-How do you say to your friend "now switch to bold"?
+You and your friend are copying a document on a printing press.
+Your friend is assembling the punches, and your job is to dictate the text and layout.
+How do you say to your friend "now switch to bold" instead of it sounding like the words "now switch to bold" are inside the text?

 * say it louder (change volume)
 * change your inflection
 * make a gesture

+If you are limited to only speaking words, you and your friend need to pick a word ahead of time which means "now I'm speaking a style command".

+Is there a word that means "style finished, back to text"?

+Also, what happens when those special words themselves appears in the text?

+#### One after another

+Like a flute playing only one note at a time, *serial communication* means bits of information **must** follow one after another, all traveling down the same wire.

+*Parallel communication* is many people talking at once.
+It's a piano playing more than one note at one time.
+Like many people talking at once, this kind of communication get complicated fast.

+Computers read our .html files character by character, one after another.
+Imagine the *new lines* are invisible characters, the code becomes one long line of text, like sheet music.

 ### Peeking inside files: .rtf file format

+Make a simple .rtf file that includes:

+* a title with a large font
+* paragraph text with a scattering of font colors, bold, italics.

-make a simple .rtf file, open it up in sublime. *"Where did all this extra stuff come from?"*
+Open the .rtf file in Sublime Text. *"Where did all this extra stuff come from?"*

 > it's the style

-it looks like computer code, right?
-My first impulse is to say "this is unreadable, and meant for the computer".
-But let's take a second and sit with it.
-Is there anything we can recognize?
+You might think, "this code is meant for the computer, not for me!"
+But wait, let's take a second and sit with it.
+Is there anything we can discern?

+​                      [ image of a person delivering a letter to a computer "here this is for you" ]

+​                     [ image of the computer and person sitting and reading the letter together ]

+* the words we typed are hiding between code
+* font names
+* margins, padding
 * colors
-* fonts
-* margins, padding
 * `\b` means bold

-look at how each command starts with a `\` and the command goes until it gets to a space. this is the "say it louder" or "change your inflection" moment.
+Look at how each command starts with a `\` and the command goes until it gets to a space.
+This is the "say it louder" or "change your inflection" moment.

-### *Conclusion*: humans and computers speak 2 different languages.
+### Humans and computers speak two different languages

-Computer designers and computer scientists are doing their best to get computers to speak human. they've come a long way. it used to be punch cards, now programming languge uses English.
+Computer scientists and language designers are doing their best to get computers to speak a human language.
+They've come a long way.
+It used to be punch cards, now programming languges are incorporating actual English words.

-but they haven't come all the way.
+But they haven't come all the way.

-we are going to learn how computers speak so that we can meet them halfway. it's not because it makes the computer happier, but it makes us happier, it makes things easier on us when we shape our projects in the way that a computer can attach very easily.
+We're going to learn how computers speak so that we can meet them halfway.
+It not only makes programming a computer a less-stressful task for us, but also when we have these paradigms internalized we can shape our projects in the way that a computer can most maximally attach itself to and more fully explore an idea.

+#### Escape Character

+In our thought experiment, we invented an "escape word".
+An escape word invokes an alternative interpretation for the words that come after.
+Humans speak in words, computers prefer small units: characters.
+Each individual character gets interpreted and computers use "escape characters".

+Today, escape character more typically refers to escaping the escaped, how to make literal what would normally be code, answering from above: "What happens when that word itself appears in the text?"

+### Sheet Music

+A piece of code is full of line endings and spaces and page-wrapping.
+Have you ever seen a piece of sheet music laid out in one line?

+[ bach keyboard piece in one line ]

+It's incredibly inefficient.
+To solve this we add line breaks that have **nothing to do with the music itself**.
+The same for code.
+It's magnitudes more difficult to read a bit of code that is missing all the nice layout and spacing.

+This is true for many languages, it's quickly becoming not true for Javascript.

 ### Summary